er1chu/Ziin/README.md

 ##Changelog

+###2 Feb
+1. Fixed PDFKit error, thanks to Kevin Huynh.
+Problems with image paths.
+Will look into it.

 ###31 Jan - 1 Feb
 1. Had the idea for this project sometime around 10:00pm.
 It is now 4:03 am as I draft this.
 Lost 3 hours due to me being a loser with MVC still.
 I'm going to call it a night.
 2. Added the booklet model with Paperclip.
 Unsure if creating users is even necessary or fitting.